Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 In Section~\ref{CLASSICAL TEMPORAL FUSION TRANSFORMER}, we have already discussed the attention mechanism and how its modified version, called interpretable multi-head attention, efficiently improves the performance of the model.
 In this section, we do not go through all the details; we focus only on building the architecture of interpretable multi-head attention within a quantum framework.
 The key components of the attention model are the learning parameters derived from three matrices: the query, key, and value metrics.
 A major problem in the classical model is efficiently learning and managing these large-scale parameters.
 The VQAs provide a quantum approach that can handle such parameters more effectively, potentially reducing computational overhead and improving learning efficiency.
 Below, we describe an approach for integrating VQAs into interpretable multi-head attention.

-Let $\bm S$ be the input of the attention mechanism, and let $m_H$ represent the number of attention heads.
-If $\bm S$ is provided as a matrix, its rows are processed one at a time.
+Let $\bm S$ be the input of the attention mechanism in matrix form and $m_H$ represent the number of attention heads.
 Each classical input row is first encoded into a quantum state by the ZZ Feature map

 where we denote $\ket{\bm S}$ as the quantum states generated corresponding to all input rows.
 We implement quantum variation circuits using N-local circuits to construct the query, key, and value.
-From the input quantum state, we construct $m_H$ number of distinct query, and key states, and value state as follows
+From the input $\ket{\bm S}$, we construct $m_H$ number of distinct queries and keys and one value

 for $h = 1, 2, \dots, m_H$.
-This is the key aspect of the attention mechanism, where the parameters - specifically, the rotational angles in the variational circuit - are configured and optimized during training.
-To extract classical information from the quantum states of queries, keys, and values, apply quantum measurement operations with respectively Pauli-Z observable
+To extract classical information from the quantum states of queries, keys, and values, apply quantum measurement operations with the Pauli-Z observable

 for $h = 1, 2, \dots, m_H$.
 From this point onward, the Quantum Interpretable Multi-Head Attention mechanism operates analogously to its classical counterpart.
 It shares the same value $\bm V$ across all heads while employing distinct query $\bm{Q}^{(.)}$ and key $\bm{K}^{(.)}$ projections for each head.
 The final output is obtained through additive aggregation of the attention outputs from all heads